PedalPCB/Terrarium/README.md

 ---------------------
 Building Pd patches requires Python 2.

+This process has two steps: first generating C code from the Pd patch, then compiling the C code and installing the binary.

 Clone this version of `pd2dsy` beside this repo:

     git clone --branch dev https://github.com/rhaleblian/pd2dsy